ABOUT

 This work transcends mere aesthetics, serving as a call to action.
 Through its evocative symbolism and participatory nature, it implores viewers to confront the realities of climate change and mobilize towards collective resilience and environmental justice.

-This project is supported by a 2024 Neighborhood Activation grant from the Mayor’s Office of Arts & Culture with the City of Boston and 2024-25 Mass Humanities Grant Expand Massachusetts Stories-Climate Track in support of their oral stories project ‘Water Warnings: Stories of Climate Change in Boston.
+This project is supported by a 2024 Neighborhood Activation Grant from the Mayor’s Office of Arts & Culture with the City of Boston, in addition to 2024-2025 Expanding Massachusetts Stories-Climate Track Grant from Mass Humanities in support of oral stories project ‘Water Warnings: Stories of Climate Change in Boston.